abderrahmen-belalem/World_Time-App/README.md

 ## Description

-An app which shows then time all over some countries capital, also the background-image changes depend on the time of the place you are selecting.
+An app which shows the time over some countries capital, also the background-image changes depend on the time of the place you are selecting.

 ## Screenshots